premnaath/SDCND-P2/reflection.md

 |  |  |
 |  |  |

-The probability for yield is exactly one and it can be stated that the traffic sign, roundabout has been predicted with the maximum probability.
+The probability for roundabout is almost one and it can be stated that the traffic sign, roundabout has been predicted with the maximum probability.

 Thus it has been verified that the trained model classifies a small set of